yueyu19/yueyu19.github.io/_teaching/projection.md

 mathjax: true
 ---

-Do you know how to compute projections onto structured convex sets, and how to use them to solve constrained optimization problems?
-Find out more in this lecture.
+Do you know how to compute a projection onto a closed convex set, and how to use it to solve constrained optimization problems?
+Find out more in this post.

 # Prerequisite